-Kitchen Director Kellie Evans created this Italian-style egg sandwich as an alternative to Eggs Benedict.
+Kitchen Director Kellie Evans created this Italian-style open-faced egg sandwich as an alternative to Eggs Benedict.

 Yield: serves 4-6

 - 1 loaf ciabatta or foccacia (about 15 oz.), split lengthwise and cut into quarters

 - 2 Roma tomatoes, cored and cut into ¼"-thick slices

 - Kosher salt, to taste

 - 2 tbsp. white wine vinegar

 - 4 eggs

 - Heat oven to 300°.
 Place bread cut side up on a rimmed baking sheet; brush with ¼ cup olive oil.
 Bake until lightly toasted, about 8 minutes.
 Remove from oven and spread cut sides with pesto.